SysKitTeam/docs-point/governance-and-automation/permissions-review/manually-request-permissions-review.md

 ## Workspace Owners

-After the manual Access Review request was sent, **the workspace owners receive an Access Review request e-mail** in their mailbox.
+After the manual Access Review request is sent, **the workspace owners will receive an Access Review request e-mail** in their mailbox.

 ![Access Review email](../../.gitbook/assets/manually-request-permissions-review-email.png)